Here are the best tools and tips to make grazing work for you.

 Guide to Rotational Grazing

 Pastures for Profit: A Guide to Rotational Grazing is a free UW-Madison Extension guide providing an overview of every aspect of managed grazing.
+The University of Minnesota Extension also have a Grazing Systems Planning Guide which can be a great resource.

 The Pasture Project’s Grazing Fundamentals Video Series provides an excellent farm’s-eye-view of important grazing concepts and equipment.
+They also have a video tutorial on fencing systems and watering you can check out.

 Or maybe your big question right now is, why graze?
 On the Stories page of our website, you can hear farmers throughout the Midwest talk about why they decided to graze (and why a few of them didn’t).
 We recommend starting with this video of our advisory member Bert Paris.